Copyright 1994 - 2023 Bill's Bible Basics

 Hebrews 12:14-15, KJV

-That word "bitterness" is derived from the Greek word "pikria", which is pronounced pik-ree'-ah.
-Thayer's Greek lexicon provides the following definitions for this word:
+That word "bitterness" is derived from the Koine Greek word "pikria", which is pronounced pik-ree'-ah.
+Thayer's Greek English Lexicon provides the following definitions for this word:

 ----- Begin Quote -----